We are a tight knit group and every member of the team is reliant on the others. If you work here we expect you to…

 Accountability is now a factor in determining team member comp.
 During quarterly reviews, when managers review compensation, they should be providing feedback on their reports’ accountability habits as a part of that conversation.

-Additionally, during sprint planning, if a team member has been demonstrating issues with accountability, they should be asked to take on less and less sprint work each time until their accountability issues have been resolved.
+Additionally, during weekly planning, if a team member has been demonstrating issues with accountability, they should be asked to take on less and less work each week until their accountability issues have been resolved.

 If someone is struggling with accountability, it would be fair for PMs and Strategists to not allow that person to take on tasks that are critical.